HefnySco/andruav_ap_wiki/source/de-config-mavlink.rst

    * - "udp_proxy_enabled" (*)
      - This is to enable the udp telemetry.
 By default it is disabled.
      - true, Default(false)
+   * - "udp_proxy_fixed_port" (*)
+     - Specify a fixed port for UDO cpnnection.
+Communication Server can ignore this value based on its settings.
+     -
    * - "ignore_loading_parameters" (*)
      - This enable and disable loading vehicle parameters and expose it to web client.
 You need to enable this if you want to use R/C gamepad :ref:`webclient-gamepad`.
      - true, Default(false)
    * - "read_only_mode" (*)
      - This is used to prevent any type of commands from WebClient.
 WebClient will be used for monitoring only.
 When this is true nothing can control the drone even from udp telemetry.
      - true, Default(false)
+   * - "logger_enabled" (*)
+     - enabling it will create a log file for each run in a folder called Logs
+     - false
    * - "message_timeouts" (*)
      - This is used to determine message rates for mavlink telemetry.
      - see :ref:`webclient-udp-telemetry`